• Skip to main content

 As you can see in above image, the cursor has moved to Cell B3, instead of remaining in the same Cell B2, where you were trying to enter the second line of text.

-First Line in Excel Cell
+1. Start New Line in Same Excel Cell Using Text Wrap

 While it is possible to Fit 2 lines in Single Excel Cell using the Wrap Function, it is not the right way to Start New Line in the Same Excel Cell.